-There are social distancing markers and hand sanitizer outside.
+There are physical distancing markers and hand sanitizer outside.

 While you can view the menu on your phone by scanning a QR code, there is a paper menu on display outside, complete with glass slippers.

-The waiting area on the bottom floor no longer has seating and there are social distancing dots for parties to stand on.
+The waiting area on the bottom floor no longer has seating, and there are physical distancing dots for parties to stand on.

 The room is roped off into a makeshift queue.